rajveerb/lotus/README.md

 ### How to use P3Map

-Below is an example of how to write a program such that using **P3Map** will enable collection of mapping:
+Below is an example of how to write a python file called RandomResizedCrop.py such that using **P3Map**'s method can be applied to collect the mapping:

 ```python
 import torchvision.transforms as t